-SPRING 2021 PROGRAM UPDATE: Due to the ongoing COVID-19 pandemic, SFS has suspended programming in Australia for the Spring 2021 semester.
+SPRING 2021 PROGRAM UPDATE: Due to the ongoing COVID-19 pandemic, SFS has suspended all Spring 2021 programs.
 Students interested in this program are welcome to apply now for Fall 2021.
 Check out the Australia Center page to see other programs offered at this location.

 Study abroad in Australia with SFS and learn about climate change in some of the world’s most ancient ecosystems.
 The Australian rainforest is rich with biodiversity, and living at our field station in the middle of the rainforest, you’ll be completely immersed in it.
 Tree kangaroos, cassowaries, rainbow lorikeets, and pademelons are your neighbors as you study conservation, socio-ecological resilience, rainforest management, and impacts on the Great Barrier Reef – the world’s largest living organism, home to a host of iconic marine species such as sea turtles and giant clams.
 Become a part of large-scale restoration ecology experiments in collaboration with Indigenous groups and community NGOs, and finish the semester with an extensive field research project.